BaguetteBoiTuna/NTPU/2024-09-26-cib_w3_homework_dante.md

 ### From a teachers perspective

 - **Clear structure**: Teachers expect reports to be well-organized, with a clear introduction, body and conclusion.
 The information should be structured locally with the appropriate headings and subheadings.

-- \*\*Correctness and academic rigor: Teachers often look for the accuracy of facts, good grammar and adherence to the guidelines of academic writing, including citation styles like APA or MLA.
+- **Correctness and academic rigor**: Teachers often look for the accuracy of facts, good grammar and adherence to the guidelines of academic writing, including citation styles like APA or MLA.

+  - **APA (American Psychological Association) style**: Used in Social sciences, psychology, sociology and education.
+There are two formats: in-text citations and references list.

 - **Critical thinking**: They also value analysis and original thought.
 It's important to not just present information but to critically engage with it and show understanding of the material

 - Sources:
   - [Grammarly: How to Write a Report](https://www.grammarly.com/blog/how-to-write-a-report/)
   - [English at Home: 10 Tips for Perfect Report Writing](https://english-at-home.com/business/report-writing/)

 ### From your (future) employer's perspective

+- **Conciseness and relevance**: In a business environment, clarity and brevity are highly valued.
+Your boss is likely to prefer reports that are direct, with key points highlighted early on ( such as in an executive summary).
+The report should focus on actionable insights or recommendations.

 ### From people who don't know the subjects you write about